 All loans must be continuously reported as debts until fully repaid.
-In the event a lender forgives a loan in whole or in part, the amount of the canceled debt becomes an in-kind contribution and is subject to the contribution limits.
+If a lender forgives a loan in whole or in part, the amount of the canceled debt becomes an in-kind contribution and is subject to the contribution limits.